planetis-m/libfuzzer/readme.rst

     discard fuzzMe(data)

-Compile with `--cc:clang -t:"-fsanitize=fuzzer,address,undefined" -l:"-fsanitize=fuzzer,address,undefined" -d:nosignalhandler --nomain:on -g`
+Compile with ``--cc:clang -t:"-fsanitize=fuzzer,address,undefined" -l:"-fsanitize=fuzzer,address,undefined" -d:nosignalhandler --nomain:on -g``.

 Structure-Aware Fuzzing
 -----------------------

-From :ref:`Structure-Aware Fuzzing with libFuzzer <resources>`
+From `Structure-Aware Fuzzing with libFuzzer`

 > But the lack of an input grammar can also result in inefficient fuzzing for complicated input types, where any traditional mutation (e.g. bit flipping) leads to an invalid input rejected by the target API in the early stage of parsing.
 With some additional effort, however, libFuzzer can be turned into a grammar-aware (i.e. structure-aware) fuzzing engine for a specific input type.